blog and news

 Adherence refers to the ability of the zinc coating to remain bonded to the base metal throughout its service life.
 This is crucial for ensuring that the protective layer does not flake or peel off under mechanical stress or environmental factors.

-Key factors include the cleanliness of the metal surface prior to galvanizing and the chemical composition of the bath.
+Key factors include the cleanliness of the metal surface before galvanizing and the chemical composition of the bath.
 Proper fluxing and the right zinc temperature are critical to achieving optimal adherence.

 Hot Dip Galvanizing Product